AntoineLevanen/multimodal_interaction/README.md

 ## How to launch the project
 Navigate in Palette and open palette.pde with [Processing](https://processing.org/)

-From root directory, launch sra5_on.bat with the grammar with *grammaire_parole.grxml*
+From root directory, launch sra5_on.bat with the grammar *grammaire_parole.grxml*

 From root directory, you can launch *visonneur.bat* to visualize IVY bus messages.